systematic-magic/AgingPMC/editorials_news_pdf.rst

    :alt: Editorials Citation Data format

-- JournalTitle should be followed by dot (.)
+- JournalTitle should be followed by dot (.).
+There should be a space after dot.

-- Year should be followed by semicolon (;)
+- Year should be followed by semicolon (;).
+There should be a space after semicolon.

-- Volume should be followed by colon (:)
+- Volume should be followed by colon (:).
+There can be a space after colon (but this is

-- Page numbers should be followed by dot (.)
+- Page numbers should be followed by dot (.).
+There should be a space after dot.

 - Space is allowed (but not mandatory) after semicolon and colon.
 Space is mandatory after both (JournalName and page numbers) dots.
 Other spaces are not allowed.